jasonm23/onlisp-markdown/onlisp.md

 ```

 Figure 5.4 contains several other constructors for commonly occurring types
 of functions.
-The second, fint, is for cases like this:
+The second, `fint`, is for cases like this:

 ```
 (find-if #’(lambda (x)